Commonwealth of Massachusetts, Rev. 133C579

 SECTION IX – SECURITY

-There is only so much that any person, organization, crew, company, agency, or government can to do to secure your personal information.
-The only one who can really secure your information, realistically, is you.
-The number one thing you can do to safeguard your information is to never disclose it to anyone at anytime.
+TL; DR – The number one thing you can do to safeguard your information is to never disclose it to anyone at anytime.
 The second thing you can do, concerning any of your account(s), is to use a really effective password that is impossible to guess, or takes wayyyyyyy too long to crack.
+Don’t be President Scroob.

 Even though we are a small site, we take the security of your Personally-Identifying Information and our website very seriously.
 We use reasonable electronic, personnel, and physical measures to protect it from loss, theft, alteration, or misuse.